Aniketwagh123/OpenCv-Attendance-Project/README.md

 ## I'm a Student and Developer!!

-- 🔭 Check out my Coadchef Profile: [contact!](https://www.codechef.com/users/tigercoder_7)
+- 🔭 Check out my Coadchef Profile: [Click here to Check out!](https://www.codechef.com/users/tigercoder_7)
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other Android App developer And AI ML experts
 - 🥅 2022 Goals: Learn more about AI and App Development